A Thanksgiving to Bond

 ~Psalm 46:1 NKJV

-This situation helped us to be aware of what caretakers of terminally ill family members go through and how God is a very present help in these troubling times.
-God was there–we all knew it and were aware of His presence, sustaining us through the difficulties.
+This situation made us aware of what caretakers of terminally ill family members go through and how God is a present help in these troubling times.
+God was there, sustaining us through the difficulties.

 We relied on each other to coordinate Izzy’s medical needs, surgeries, and times watching her.
-We wanted to make sure she was well cared for, and we managed, for the entire time, for Izzy to have one of us with her.
+Wanting to ensure she was well cared for, we managed yo have one of us with Izzay at all times.
 We also comforted each other, which strengthened our family bond.

 Not being in control of the situation did not dampen our family’s faith.
-We were aware Izzy was on borrowed time as the diagnosis was supposed to limit her lifespan to three to six months.
-But she lived far beyond that, only by the grace of God.
+We knew Izzy was on borrowed time.
+The diagnosis was supposed to limit her lifespan to three to six months.
+But she lived far beyond that by God’s grace.

-I have come to realize the terminal diagnosis was a gift.
-God did not give Izzy sickness, but He strengthened our family bond because of it, and He also helped us to realize the brevity of life.
-We now unashamedly spent quality time with each other, treasuring each day the Good Lord has graced us with.
-We treasure making memories.
+Izzy’s terminal diagnosis was a gift.
+God did not give Izzy sickness, but He strengthened our family bond because of it.
+He also helped us to realize life’s brevity.
+We unashamedly spent quality time with each other, treasuring each day God graced us with.
+And we treasured making memories.

-The reality is–we are all on borrowed time.
-What kind of legacy are we leaving our loved ones with the time God has given to us?
-He wants us to enjoy each moment, and the memories we will one day have as each of us ascends to Heaven and into His arms of grace.
+We all live on borrowed time.
+God wants us to leave a legacy for our loved ones.
+He also wants us to enjoy each moment and the memories we will have when we ascend to Heaven and into His arms of grace.

-No one escapes death.
-But Heaven awaits the believer.
-Ecclesiastes 3:1-2 is a stark reminder of the cycle of life.
+No one escapes death, but Heaven awaits the believer.
+Ecclesiastes 3:1-2 reminds us about the cycle of life.
 There is a time to be born—as well as a time to die.
 In Psalm 90:12, the psalmist reminds us to number our days.

 Friend, God has placed within us unique talents and abilities.
 If we were more purposeful with the time God has allotted us, what would we spend more time doing?